From this guide you will learn:

 - Go to the Sensors tab and create a sensor of the Passenger sensor type.
 In the Parameter field, specify io_875.

 - If necessary, create a custom sensor to determine the battery level.
 In the Parameter field, specify io_113.
-In the Metrics field, specify %.
+In the Unit of measurement field, specify %.

 To find out the MAC address of the device, contact the hardware supplier.
 You can also find out the MAC address using messages in Wialon.
 The units determine the MAC addresses of the nearest devices of the same type and send them to Wialon as the io_875 parameter in messages.
 For example: